Opana (Oxymorphone) Abuse and Addiction Treatment Options

-Opana is the brand name of oxymorphone; an opioid used to treat and prevent pain.
+Opana is the brand name of oxymorphone; an opioid analgesic used to treat and prevent pain.
 It falls in the same class as narcotics or opiate analgesics like Roxicodone.
 The main use of this drug is for treating chronic pain from illnesses, such as cancer, but it can also be used with anesthesia during surgery.

 Opioid drugs are most likely to be abused in the United States.
 In a 2014 report, the National Survey on Drug and Health (NSDUH) reported that nearly 4.3 million Americans were abusing Opana and other prescription drugs by taking frequent and higher doses.
 (4)

-Opioids like Opana are highly addictive because they can reduce pain and induce a desirable sense of relaxation and euphoria.
+Opioids like Opana are highly addictive because they can provide pain relief and induce a desirable sense of relaxation and euphoria.
 Regular drug use, even with a doctor’s prescription, often results in dependency and addiction, affecting the overall functioning of the central nervous system.
 (5)

 Physical Symptoms of Opana Addiction

 When addicted to Opana, individuals find it challenging to control drug usage, meaning they cannot regulate the dosage, frequency, and length of use.
 Even though they try, they cannot stop using Opana.

 According to WebMD, most Opana addicts exhibit symptoms similar to those of alcoholism, which include: (8)

 - Poor choices

 - Mood swings

 - Poor eating habits